 - Memory or learning problems

 Scripps Health offers expert rehabilitation care for stroke survivors.
-Our full continuum of care ranges from acute inpatient rehabilitation to our brain injury day treatment program to outpatient stroke rehab and home health rehabilitation.
+Our full continuum of care ranges from our brain injury day treatment program to outpatient stroke rehab and home health rehabilitation.
 Our goal is to help stroke survivors relearn skills and abilities and return to productive, independent living.

 While success depends partially on the amount of damage to the brain, starting rehabilitation as soon as possible with caregivers who are highly experienced in stroke therapies can enhance recovery.
 Our multidisciplinary stroke rehabilitation teams include physical, occupational and speech therapists, physicians, nurses and other rehabilitation professionals.
 Along with personalized treatment plans, our stroke rehabilitation programs include recreational outings, support groups, work an home space evaluations and physical conditioning.